-Display and race a buildable LEGO® Speed Champions version of the Fiesta M-Sport WRC, featuring a minifigure cockpit, removable windshield, 2 interchangeable hoods—including one with spotlight-style elements to play out low-light/nighttime racing scenarios, and authentic design details.
-This cool toy for kids includes a minifigure.
+Display and race a buildable LEGO® Speed Champions 75885 Fiesta M-Sport WRC, featuring a minifigure cockpit, removable windshield, 2 interchangeable hoods—including one with spotlight-style elements to play out low-light/nighttime racing scenarios, and authentic design details.
+This buildable set includes a minifigure.

 Includes a Ford M-Sport rally racing driver minifigure.

 The race-ready, buildable Ford Fiesta M-Sport WRC features a minifigure cockpit with removable windshield, 2 interchangeable hoods—including one with spotlight-style elements, wheels with rubber tires, transparent light-style elements, authentic design details, racing colors and race-graphics stickers.

 Remove the windshield to place the minifigure in the car.

 Also includes the Ford racing driver's helmet.

 This cool toy for kids is suitable for ages 7-14.